 Maximum medical improvement means that you have met the maximum improvement for whatever capacity your body has to recover from your injury.
 Georgia, however, does not follow the maximum medical improvement standard.
 If you are eligible for benefits and receiving them, you will keep receiving them even after a doctor says you have met maximum medical improvement.

-Speaking with a skilled lawyer regarding your workers’ compensation benefits is essential.
+Speaking with a skilled attorney regarding temporary partial disability vs. temporary total disability is essential.
 When you are placed into the wrong category of disability benefits, you could be cut off earlier.
 For example, if your injury is categorized as a temporary partial disability vs. temporary total disability, you could receive benefits for 50 fewer weeks.

 At Smith Hulsey Law, we know how to conduct a thorough investigation into your disability.
 We help you seek out an expert medical opinion based on a comprehensive physical evaluation.
 Our lawyers fight hard to make sure that your workers’ compensation injury is correctly categorized and that you receive all of the necessary benefits.
 Contact our law firm as soon as possible to schedule your initial consultation.